Qi Baishi: Training and education

 Qi managed to master many different techniques including calligraphy and seal-carving.
 After establishing himself in Hunan as a painter and artist, it wasn’t until his forties that he began traveling and looking for more inspiration.
 Qi came upon the Shanghai School, which was very popular at the time, and met Wu Changshuo who then became another mentor to him and inspired a lot of Qi’s works.
 Another influence of Qi didn’t come until about fifteen years later who was Chen Shizeng (陳師曾) who he became close to when he was living in Beijing.
 Qi was becoming more and more well-known and sought after.
-During World War II, many traditional art works and culture were no longer considered valuable and were thus destroyed.
-But Qi was still respected and was “elected to the National People’s Congress and made honorary Chairman of the National Artists Association, he represented a continuing commitment to traditional cultural values in revolutionary China” (Xiangtan, p.
-1).
-He died at age 93.